Connect with others who understand.

 In addition to being a risk factor for developing lupus, people who belong to the groups outlined above also have an increased risk of more severe disease.
 African American, Hispanic, and Asian people with lupus tend to have more active disease and organ damage compared to white people.

 A 2014 study from the journal Arthritis & Rheumatology found that Black women are more likely to develop lupus at a younger age and progress to more severe kidney disease compared to white women.
-Differences in genetic risk factors and social support in these groups may lead to poor outcomes.
+According to the journal Open Rheumatology, on average, people of color and Black women in particular face considerably worse disease outcomes than their white counterparts.
+The following factors play a role:

 Cardiovascular disease (heart and blood vessel disease) is the leading cause of death for the general population in the United States, so it’s not surprising that it’s also one of the leading causes of death for people with lupus.
 However, those with lupus have a higher risk of developing heart disease compared to the general population.
-Researchers estimate people with lupus have a two to 10 times higher risk of heart disease.
+Researchers estimate people with lupus can be two to 10 times more likely to have heart disease.

 Chronic (long-term) inflammation related to lupus can speed up atherosclerosis.
 In atherosclerosis, plaque (a sticky substance made of cholesterol and fat) builds up on blood vessels, restricting blood flow.
 If atherosclerosis restricts blood flow to the heart, it can cause a heart attack.